 Cooking on low heat

-When cooking below smoking point, some fats with a lower percentage of saturates can be used, for example, olive oil, rapeseed and groundnut/peanut/sesame oil.
-However I would still recommend using pure butter, ghee or coconut oil here.
+When cooking at a lower temperature, some fats with a lower percentage of saturates can be used, for example, extra virgin olive oil, but I also suggest coconut oil, pure butter or ghee.

 Oils for baking